rgyoung6/DBTCShinyTutorial/README.md

 **Confirm Your Choice:** You may need to enter your administrator password or confirm your choice before macOS allows the file to be opened.
 Follow the on-screen prompts to complete this step.

-Once complete the program should be usable.
+Once complete the program should be usable (Note: the process to indicate that this is a trusted program may need to be completed with every MacOS session).
 Rerun the DBTCShiny and attempt your analysis again.

 ([Back to Top](#table-of-contents))